Isolated vs non-isolated power converters

 Isolation is a very useful feature within power solutions as it is able to provide safe operation, reduce noise / ground loops and allow flexibility in how the voltage rails are configured with respect to one another.

-However, where non-isolated converters are able to be used, designers are able to take advantage of smaller size, better efficiency and lower costs.
+However, where non-isolated converters are able to be used, designers are able to take advantage of smaller size, higher power density, better efficiency and lower costs.